cloudflare/cloudflare-docs/products/pages/src/content/migrations/migrating-from-workers/index.md

 Cloudflare Pages provides built-in defaults for every aspect of serving your site.
 Currently, you cannot port custom behavior in your Workers script — such as custom caching logic — over to your Cloudflare Pages.
 If you need that behavior, keep using your Cloudflare Workers application.

-If you have not needed to add custom behavior to a Workers Sites template, building a static site with Cloudflare Pages will be easy to do.
+If you did not need to customize a Workers Sites template, migrating your static site to Cloudflare Pages will be easy to do.
 You will be able to access features like [preview deployments](/platform/preview-deployments) and automatic branch deploys with no extra configuration needed.

 ## Removing unnecessary code